sheffield-civil-rise/abc-demonstrator/README.md

-# UFO Demonstrator
+# ABC Energy model Demonstrator

-*UFO stands for Urban Flow Observatory.
-Calm down, conspiracy theorists!*

 This repository holds the code for the **Demonstrator**, a prototype for various functionalities in the WP17 project.